JessBonanno/sleep-like-a-baby-api/README.md

 * Requires user to be logged in
 * Returns an object containing total sleep quality for all months
-{
-"qualityTotal":<Total of all reported quality for all months>,
-"totalMonths":<Total months user has records for>,
-"averageQuality":<Average Quality of sleep for all months>
-}

 ```js
 [